top of page

 STEP 2

-• What level of walking, running or sport you can continue with while recovering
+• what level of daily activities, walking, or sport you can continue with while recovering,

-• What exercises you should do specifically for the Achilles tendon
+• what exercises you should do specifically for your Achilles tendon and at what volume and intensity,

-• What exercises you should do for the rest of the body to ensure that you have a strong core and legs to support your Achilles tendon.
+• what additional exercises you should do to ensure that you have a strong core and legs to support your Achilles tendon,

-• We also provide your with pictures and videos of your exercises to make sure that you know exactly what to do.
+• pictures and/or videos of the exercises to make sure that you know exactly what to do.

 step3